Magnetic field draping around clumpy high-velocity clouds in galactic halo: Discussion

 \subsection{Resolution effect}

-To assess the effect of the maximum resolution, we ran simulations identical to the MC model, but with one less and one additional AMR level.
+To assess the effect of the simulation resolution, we ran simulations identical to the MC model, but with one less and one additional AMR level.
 This halves (MC-R16) and doubles (MC-R64) the maximum resolution, respectively.
-As can be seen in Fig. \ref{fig:time_resol}, the lower resolution simulation loses less cold gas and enters the growth regime earlier than at higher resolution.
-It is overall more similar to the uniform cloud case MU than at higher resolution.
-This is expected because the lower resolution smoothes out some of the density structures making the distribution slightly more uniform.
-We could only run the higher resolution case until $t\sim15\,\rm Myr$ due to its high computational cost, however during this time it quite closely follows our standard resolution MC model.
-It loses cold gas slightly faster than for the MC model as expected given that the MC model also loses cold gas faster than the lowest resolution case.
+As can be seen in Fig. \ref{fig:time_resol}, the lower resolution simulation loses less cold gas and enters the growth regime earlier than at higher resolutions.
+It is overall more similar to the evolution of the uniform density cloud (MU model) than at a higher resolution.
+This is expected because the lower resolution smoothes out some of the density structures making the distribution closer to the uniform density cloud.
+We could only run the higher resolution case until $t\sim15\,\rm Myr$ due to its high computational cost, however, over the time domain covered, it quite closely follows our standard resolution MC model.
+It loses cold gas slightly faster than the MC model as expected given that the MC model also loses cold gas faster than the lowest resolution case.
 Given this, we expect MC-R64 to also eventually enter the growth regime but a bit later than the MC model.
 This is in line with the findings for the resolution dependence of cold gas growth for magnetized uniform clouds (\citealt{Gronnow_2018}).

+\citet{McCourt_2018} demonstrate that any large cloud complex is susceptible to shatter into fragments as small as a characteristic length scale of $l_{\rm cloudlet}\sim c_{\rm s}t_{\rm cool}\sim 0.1 \,{\rm pc} /n \,{\rm cm^{-3}}$.
+In our models, the expected shattering length scale is about $0.5-1\,\rm pc$ which is smaller than the best resolution of the fiducial model (i.e., $3.125\,\rm pc$).
+Therefore, we postpone the investigation of the shattering process with the presence of magnetic fields and the initially clumpy density distribution to future studies.